FuhgJan/mixedDEM/README.md

 ## Dependencies

-pyLabFEA requires the following packages as imports:
+The code requires the following packages as imports:

  - [NumPy](http://numpy.scipy.org) for array handling
  - [Scipy](https://www.scipy.org/) for numerical solutions